 Wheatus — Teenage Dirtbag

 If you’ve watched any teen movies from the early 2000’s or any newer teen movies set in the early 2000’s, you’ve heard this song.
 It was everywhere.
-It’s also one of my favorite karaoke tracks, since it’s upbeat, catchy and easy to sing.
+It’s also one of my favorite karaoke tracks, since it’s upbeat, catchy and another one of those easy to sing karaoke songs for guys.
 Lyrics here.

 Pharrell Williams — Happy

 Happy is about as upbeat as a song can get and always lightens the mood.
 It’s easy to sing, though Williams’ high range can be a problem for many men.
+Because of that, it is definitely not one of the easiest karaoke songs to sing for guys.
 Luckily, you can just sing it in a lower range.
 If you really want to excite the crowd, do a crazy little dance while you sing.
 It’s also a great sing along song.
 Lyrics here.

 Green Day — Boulevard of Broken Dreams

 No Green Day song is all that hard to sing and most are good karaoke songs.
 I chose this one purely because I like it.
 And most people feel the same, so you’re sure to get a good reaction to this choice.
 Lyrics here.

 This is an easy song to sing and, while it has always been a popular karaoke song, it will be especially popular for the next few months, due to his recent death.
 That alone will score you some bonus points, even if you’re the world’s worst singer.
 Lyrics here.